loleg/portraitdomain-web/README.md

 In addition, a [Supervisor](http://supervisord.org/) running on the server provides a daemon to protect the Gunicorn-Flask process.

 ####The MiniTwit app
-The MiniTwit application is [an example provided by Flask](https://github.com/mitsuhiko/flask/tree/master/examples/minitwit), which is a prototype of Twitter like multiple-user social network.
+Based on the [MiniTwit application](https://github.com/mitsuhiko/flask/tree/master/examples/minitwit), which is a prototype of Twitter like multiple-user social network.
 The original application depends on SQLite.
 However, the data store could be modified to fit the category of NoSQL such as Google Data Store or MongoDB.
-A live MintiTwit demo is hosted at http://minitwit-123.appspot.com/public

 ####Deployment